LandonReese/Thermostat/readme.md

 To ensure the thermostat runs continuously and restarts automatically if the Raspberry Pi reboots or the script crashes, we use a **systemd service**.
 The service file is included in this repository (`thermostat.service`).

-### 1. Symlink the Service File
+### 1. Setup and Symlink the Service File

+**Important:** Before linking the service file, ensure you have:
+1. Updated the paths in `thermostat.service` (User, WorkingDirectory, ExecStart)
+2. Made `start_thermostat.sh` executable: `chmod +x start_thermostat.sh`
+3. (Optional) Created and activated a virtual environment with dependencies installed

-Instead of copying the file, create a symbolic link from this repository to the systemd directory.
+Create a symbolic link from this repository to the systemd directory.
 This allows you to update the service configuration by simply editing the file in this folder.

-**Note:** Ensure the paths inside `thermostat.service` (specifically `WorkingDirectory` and `ExecStart`) match your actual installation path before linking.

     # Link the file to /etc/systemd/system/
     # Syntax: sudo ln -s [ABSOLUTE_PATH_TO_REPO_FILE] [DESTINATION]
-sudo ln -s /home/landon/Thermostat/thermostat.service /etc/systemd/system/thermostat.service
+    sudo ln -s /home/your_username/Thermostat/thermostat.service /etc/systemd/system/thermostat.service

+    # Reload systemd to recognize the new service
+    sudo systemctl daemon-reload

+    # Enable the service to start on boot
+    sudo systemctl enable thermostat.service

+    # Start the service
+    sudo systemctl start thermostat.service

+    # Check the status
+    sudo systemctl status thermostat.service

+**How it works:** The `start_thermostat.sh` wrapper script automatically detects if a virtual environment exists in the project directory.
+If `venv/bin/python3` is found, it uses that.
+Otherwise, it falls back to the system `python3`.
+This means you can use the project with or without a virtual environment - just update the paths in `thermostat.service` and you're ready to go!